datacoves/docs/docs/how-tos/airflow/external-python-dag.md

 ```

 ## orchestrate/dags
 You then create a DAG in the dags directory.
-Below you see the environment containing the libraries and dependencies within the `DATACOVES_VIRTUAL_ENV`.
+By using the  `DatacovesBashOperator` instead of the Airflow BashOperator we take care of activating the preconfigured virtual environment behind the scenes.

-To run your custom DAG you will use the BashOperator to:
+To run your custom DAG you will use the `DatacovesBashOperator` to:
-- Activate the Virtal Environment `source {DATACOVES_VIRTIAL_ENV} &&`
+- Activate the Virtal Environment `source {DATACOVES_VIRTIAL_ENV}` (Behind the Scenes)
 - cd into the dbt home directory `cd $DATACOVES__DBT_HOME`
 - Run the script containing your custom DAG `python ../orchestrate/python_scripts/sample_script.py`